Bmejia319/TriviaGame/README.md

 # TriviaGame

+The Legend of Zelda Trivia Game

-- Added javascript game function , buttons, questions, answers
+- Added sound

-*** background changes not working, need to adjust. temporarily commented out background function - need to input background change w/in game start question function -added background images as an array within background object
+-added rotating background images

+1. need to decided which image you prefer for "incorrect" answer
+2. need to confirm all color / styling
+3. need to confirm if sound is correctly formated
+4. need to confirm if background images are in correct order
+5. Do you still want to add Navi gif?
+Maybe we can add at end when reporting final tallies ?